 The following sections discuss the different skills and knowledge you will need to acquire to become a proficient and safe alpinist.
 They are presented, generally, in the best chronological order for the education of the aspiring alpinist.
 Each new broad skill set as they are defined below will build on previously learned concepts.

 1) Outdoor Edification - The Soft SkillsBackpacking One Step at a Time.
 NOLS and Outward Bound both offer wilderness courses.
-When looking at courses or reading books target these skills, they are of most use to the alpinist:
+When looking at courses or reading books, target the following skills, they are of most use to the alpinist: